Pierre-Augustin de Beaumarchais: Early life

-The first man to take an interest in this new invention was Jean-André Lepaute, the royal clockmaker in France, whose clocks could be found in the Palais du Luxembourg, Tuileries Palace, the Palais-Royal, and the Jardin des plantes.
-Lepaute had been a mentor to Beaumarchais after discovering the boy's talent in a chance encounter in the Caron family's shop.
+The first man to take an interest in this new invention was Jean-André Lepaute, the royal clockmaker in France, whose work could be found in the Palais du Luxembourg, Tuileries Palace, the Palais-Royal, and the Jardin des plantes.
+Lepaute had become a mentor to Beaumarchais after discovering the boy's talent in a chance encounter in the Caron family shop.
 He encouraged him as he worked on the new invention, earned his trust, and promptly stole the idea for himself, writing a letter to the French Academy of Sciences describing the "Lepaute system".
-Beaumarchais was outraged when he read in the September issue of Le Mercure de France that M. Lepaute had just invented the most wonderful mechanism for a more portable clock. and wrote a strongly-worded letter to that same newspaper defending the invention as his own and urging the French Academy of Sciences to see the proof for themselves.
+Beaumarchais was outraged when he read in the September issue of Le Mercure de France that M. Lepaute had just invented a wonderful mechanism for manufacturing a more portable clock, and wrote a strongly-worded letter to that same newspaper defending the invention as his own and urging the French Academy of Sciences to see the proof for themselves.
 "In the interests of truth and my reputation," he says, "I cannot let such an infidelity go by in silence and must claim as mine the invention of this device."
-Lepaute defended himself with a statement by three Jesuits that claimed he had shown them such a mechanism in May 1753.
+Lepaute defended himself with a statement by three Jesuits maintaining he had shown them such a mechanism in May 1753.

-The following February, the Academy indeed ruled that the mechanism was Beaumarchais' and not Lepaute's, catapulting Beaumarchais to stardom and relegating Lepaute to infamy, as l'affaire Lepaute had been the talk of Paris.
-Soon afterwards, he was asked by King Louis XV to create a watch mounted on a ring for his mistress Madame de Pompadour.
-Louis was so impressed by the result that he named Beaumarchais "Purveyor to the King", and the Caron family business became prosperous.
+The following February, the Academy indeed ruled in favor of Beaumarchais, catapulting him to stardom and relegating Lepaute to infamy, as l'affaire Lepaute became the talk of Paris.
+Soon afterwards, Beaumarchais was asked by King Louis XV to create a watch mounted on a ring for his mistress, Madame de Pompadour.
+Louis was so impressed by the result that he named Beaumarchais "Purveyor to the King", and the Caron family business prospered.

 Rise to influence

 Marriage and new name

 In 1755 Beaumarchais met Madeleine-Catherine Aubertin, a widow, and married her the following year.
-She helped Beaumarchais secure a royal office, and he gave up watchmaking.
-Shortly after his marriage, he adopted the name "Pierre-Augustin Caron de Beaumarchais", which he derived from "le Bois Marchais", the name of a piece of land belonging to his new wife.
-He believed the name sounded grander and more aristocratic and adopted at the same time an elaborate coat of arms.
-His wife died less than a year later, which plunged him into financial problems, and he ran up large debts.
+She helped him secure a royal office, and he gave up watchmaking.
+Shortly after his marriage, he adopted the name "Pierre-Augustin Caron de Beaumarchais", which he derived from "le Bois Marchais", the name of a piece of land belonging to his wife.
+He believed the name sounded grander and more aristocratic, and adopted at the same time an elaborate coat of arms.
+Catherine died less than a year later, which plunged him into financial problems, and he ran up large debts.